a-schild/Zabbix-HyperV-Templates/README.md

-# Zabbix Agent Templates for Hyper-V monitoring
+# Zabbix Agent 2 Templates for Hyper-V monitoring

 ## Description
 Simple Hyper-V Guest and Host templates.

 Compatible with Zabbix Server 7.0+

+The scripts are setup for the Agent2, but they also work with the normal agent if you adapt some paths in the conf file.

 * Template Windows Hyper-V Guest
 Discovers VM guest performance counters and creates Zabbix items for each of them.